Upside Youth Mentor

 As a volunteer mentor, you are one of our most valuable partners.

 We're seeking awesome men to commit to meeting with a young person every week for at least 12 months.
 The focus of those times is building a quality relationship of unconditional love, care and support with a young person who needs a positive role model.
 Each week you might find yourselves muffin baking, movie watching, scrap booking, shopping, walking the dog, chillin in the house or jammin some video games.
 All these activities help develop your relationship.
 Through these activities and over time you can make a big difference for a young person and their whanau.

-To be an Upside Volunteer mentor for our September 2020 training, You'll be male; You'll be older than 18 years old; You'll have a full NZ drivers licence; You'll have a car with a current Warrant of Fitness and Registration; You'll have a few hours each week for at least 12 months to make a difference in a young person's life.
+To be an Upside Volunteer mentor for our next Upside training you'll be male; You'll be older than 18 years old; You'll have a full NZ drivers licence; You'll have a car with a current Warrant of Fitness and Registration; You'll have a few hours each week for at least 12 months to make a difference in a young person's life.

 What the year looks like: 8 hours of mentor training; 2 hours a week hanging out with a young person for at least 12 months; 3 hours a month of supervision; 6 events throughout the year (including an overnight camp and graduation celebration).